paul-kuttiya/exercises/Algorithm_analysis/Search_and_sort/selection_sort/algorithm.md

 # selection sort
-* sort by scan the whole array to find the minimum, then swapped minimum with current iterate index
+* sort by scan the whole array to find the minimum, then swapped minimum with current iterated index

 # implementation
 * set outer loop from index 0 to (n-1); n-1 is the last index which will be the largest anyway when swapped from the inner loop